Ask the right questions

 Some students prefer to learn in large lecture theatres.
 Others will thrive with more personal one-to-one contact with their tutors.
 At UEL we believe in smaller class sizes and more individual ways of teaching.

-Do they want to be in the countryside, or at the center of a big city?
+Do they want to be in the countryside, or at the centre of a big city?

 UEL is one of the only universities in London to offer on-campus accommodation, meaning that your son or daughter will be close to their lecture halls.